Asymptotic Power Utility-Based Pricing and Hedging: Semi-explicit formulas in concrete models

-Here $\mu$ and $\lambda$ are the constant drift and mean reversion rates of the BNS model under $P$, $W$ is a standard Brownian motion (under both $P$ and $P^{\eur}$) and $Z^{\eur}$ is an \emph{inhomogeneous} $P^{\eur}$-L\'evy process with characteristics
+Here $\mu$ and $\lambda$ are the constant drift and mean reversion rates of the BNS model under $P$, $W$ is a standard Brownian motion (under both $P$ and $P^{\eur}$), and $Z^{\eur}$ is an \emph{inhomogeneous} $P^{\eur}$-L\'evy process with characteristics

 relative to the truncation function $h(z)=z$.
 Hence $(y,X)$ is an \emph{inhomogeneous} BNS model under $P^{\eur}$.
 Note that as for exponential L\'evy models, the drift rate of the return process changes its sign when moving from $\mu$ (under $P$) to $-\mu/p$ (under $P^{\eur}$).
 The effect on the volatility process $y$ depends on the sign of $\alpha_1^{\eur}$, which is positive for $p<2$ and negative for $p>2$.
-If $p<2$, i.e. for less risk-averse investors, the mean of $Z^{\eur}$ (i.e., the average size of the positive volatility jumps) increases because jumps (in particular, large ones) become more likely under $P^{\eur}$.
+If $p<2$, i.e., for less risk-averse investors, the mean of $Z^{\eur}$ (i.e., the average size of the positive volatility jumps) increases because jumps (in particular, large ones) become more likely under $P^{\eur}$.
 For more risk averse investors with $p>2$, the frequency of jumps is decreased under $P^{\eur}$, which also leads to a decrease in the average value of volatility.
 Since $\alpha^{\eur}_1(t)$ decreases resp.\ increases to $0$ as $t \to T$ for $p<2$ resp.\ $p>2$, the deviation from the $P$-dynamics of $Z$ is largest at the initial time $t=0$ and tends to zero as $t \to T$.
+Finally, as the investor's risk aversion becomes large, the $P^{\eur}$ dynamics of $(y,X)$ again tend to their counterparts under the minimal entropy martingale measure corresponding to exponential utility, which was determined in \cite{benth.meyerbrandis.05}.

 With the $P^{\eur}$-dynamics of $S$ at hand, we can now provide a sufficient condition for the validity of Assumption \ref{a:6} in the BNS model.
 More specifically, $S$ is square-integrable under $P^{\eur}$ by \cite[Theorem 5.1]{kallsen.muhlekarbe.10b} provided that